section-engineering-education/engineering-education/content/articles/genie-slide-in-jelly-and-scale-pop-up-notification-effects/index.md

 - [Conclusion](#conclusion)

 ### Key takeaways
-By the end of this article, you will learn how to apply the following notification effects to a webpage.
+By the end of this article, you will learn how to apply the following notification effects to a webpage:

 - Slide-in effect
 - Genie effect